trombik/motbot/docs/README.md

 History repeats itself because people forget experiences from the history.
 Sadly, we do.
 I do.
 Thais do.
-You cannot forget if you do not know what happened in the first place, which is often the case in Thailand where discussion and critical thinking is considered as act of challenging superior, or even a threat to _national security_.
+You cannot forget if you do not know what happened in the first place, which is often the case in Thailand where discussion and critical thinking is considered as an act of challenging superior, or even a threat to _national security_.
 Thai history needs to be told, shared, and kept in our memory.